Talent acquisition, my arse…

 Beneficial Skills: This was another list of demands they’d forgotten to put in the ‘Ideal Candidate’ section.
 They could have called this subheading ‘The Super Awesome Ideal Candidate’.

-Then, right at the bottom of this job posting was a sentence saying something along the lines of “click apply if you want to work for a company that helps their staff grow personally and professionally”.
+Then, right at the bottom was a sentence saying something along the lines of “click apply if you want to work for a company that helps their staff grow personally and professionally”.